toddamoda/pyyxellsfgffg/docs/source/references/model_groups/charge_generation_models.rst

 Parameter ``temperature`` in :math:`\mathit{K}` is taken from detector :py:class:`~pyxel.detectors.Environment`.
-If arguments ``band_gap`` and ``band_gap_room_temperature`` are not provided, the model will use the Varshni empirical formula with parameters for Silicon by default:
+If arguments ``band_gap`` and ``band_gap_room_temperature`` are not provided, the model will use the Varshni empirical formula (see :cite:p:`VARSHNI1967149`) with parameters for Silicon by default:

 :math:`E_{gap}(T) = E_{gap}(0) - \frac{\alpha T^2}{T+\beta}`.